bax082024/NaughtyOrNiceHoHoHo/README.md

 ## Introduction

 - School group project we made to make a naughty or nice seperator, and 10% of the bad ones gets eaten by Gryla.
+We have 5 elves.

 ---